jundalisay/sp/content/en/research/sarkar/rarh/chapter-03.md

 This clearly showed their originality of thought and their spirit of independence.

-Krishnananda Agambagish was another revered son of Ráŕh.
+Krishnananda Agambagish [16th century] was another revered son of Ráŕh.
 He:
 - brought about innovations in religious life by thoroughly reforming the ritualistic system of worship and festivals of Ráŕh.
 - introduced some sort of logic into the illogical system of offering worship.